garrandall/popular-music-data/tracks/to-each-his-own-the-tymes.md

   start_date: '1964-04-04'
 ---
 A rose must remain with the sun and the rain
-Or it's lovely promise wont come true
+Or it's lovely promise won't come true
 To each his own, to each his own
 And my own is you